-267 Lamb Hall Box 70643 e-mail: chase@etsu.edu (423) 439-5252 in a variety of settings and by directing students to appropriate clinical training sites.
-The program is intended to prepare students as audiologists able to uphold the ASHA Code of Ethics and provide the standard of care in a variety of diagnostic and rehabilitative areas.
-Although the Au.D. is a clinical doctorate, it will provide students with the analytical and substantive knowledge they will need to assess and improve the effectiveness of practice, and the utilization of research.
+267 Lamb Hall Box 70643 e-mail: chase@etsu.edu (423) 439-5252 and the utilization of research.
 Two tracks are available for admission into and matriculation through the Au.D. program.
 Students who apply to the program while holding the bachelor's degree take the Traditional Entry track.
 Students who apply to the program while holding a master's degree in Audiology may take the Advanced Standing track.